RV in the sunset

 It’s a handy place to keep small things we don’t want to lose or have floating around, making the RV look cluttered.
 They don’t in any way affect the way the dinette table drops down when making it into a bed.

 The first time I saw the little closets and minimal drawer space in the RV I panicked!
 I will confess that the words ‘travel light’ don’t really apply to me at all.
 But we found these great hanging organizers with compartments.
+We used vinyl organizers, but since then I have a sturdier style.

 Hanging closet organizer for RV storage